Fit as a Mama Bear

 Why These Core Stability Exercises Are Better Than Sit Ups

-Through pregnancy your abdominals stretch (and sometimes separate).
-If you've had diastalsis recti you'll need to treat that long before you'll be rocking any serious ab training (learn how to check for diastasis recti).
+Through pregnancy, your abs stretch (and sometimes separate).
+If you’ve had diastasis recti, that needs to be addressed before jumping into traditional ab work (learn how to check for diastasis recti).

 • anti-extension